minio/docs/source/reference/minio-mc/mc-share-download.rst

       mc share download --recursive play/mybucket/myprefix/

 .. mc-cmd:: --expire, E
+   :optional:

-   *Optional* Set the expiration time limit for all generated URLs.
+   Set the expiration time limit for all generated URLs.

    Specify a string with format ``##h##m##s`` format.
 For example:
    ``12h34m56s`` for an expiry of 12 hours, 34 minutes, and 56 seconds